-Jon (“JC”) is a seasoned chief executive and management/financial consultant with over 25 years of hands-on experience in launching new businesses, building organizational infrastructure, diversifying revenue lines and growing overall enterprise value for founders, shareholders and employees.
+Jon (“JC”) is a seasoned chief executive and management/financial consultant with over 27 years of hands-on experience in launching new businesses, building organizational infrastructure, diversifying revenue lines and growing overall enterprise value for founders, shareholders and employees within emerging technologies.
 He has deep knowledge and skills in the areas of finance and accounting, strategic capitalization, operations and personnel management, business and financial strategy development, entity structure design, deal structure creation, and M&A activities.
 He is a former CFO/COO of Dairy.com, a successful B2B/SaaS company and a former Arthur Andersen LLP executive.
 JC believes in disrupting the status quo for the greater good and engaging in missions committed to bringing needed change within challenging environments.
 He holds a Bachelor’s degree in Accounting from Baylor University.

 Chief Marketing Officer

-Frank brings more than 20 years experience with 10 years of executive leadership in business strategy, digital marketing, and digital/AI transformation strategy experience effectively integrating business & marketing initiatives into the space and technology industries.
+Frank brings more than 23 years experience as a serial entrepreneur and corporate executive with 10 years of executive leadership in business strategy, digital marketing, and digital/AI transformation strategy experience effectively integrating business & marketing initiatives into the space and technology industries.
 An expat with global strategy and marketing experience in Asia, Africa, and Europe, Frank’s philosophy is to connect People, Products, Process, and Technology.
 Initially into the space industry then transitioning in emerging technologies such as cloud, IoT, big data and artificial intelligence, Frank now returns to the space industry.
 Previous project responsibilities include leadership roles in change management, growth marketing, digital transformation strategy, and authoring a digital cloud ecosystem platform to build a community and enhance emerging technology adoption.
 His recent accomplishments include participation in the IBM Watson AI XPRIZE, NASA iTech and MD5 (Department of Defense) startup competitions.
 Frank is a frequent speaker and thought leader on artificial intelligence transformation strategy speaking at events such as Digital Transformation World, AI Summit and CES.
 He is recognized and featured in Inc. Magazine, CNET, CBS, Geek News, Space News, Aviation Week and winner of numerous Communicator Awards, a Silver Anvil Award, & two-time SBA Award.
 Frank holds a Master of Business Administration from the University of Houston and a Bachelor of Science degree in Advertising from the University of Texas at Austin.

 SVP, Civil Space